dyn-tracing/snicket_compiler/README.md

 ```
 The output from the last command will contain an IP address at which you can access the Jaeger UI.

-Note:  make sure you have logged into your webassemblyhub.io account by doing "wasme login" before the following step, or it won't work properly
-8. Build and push the filter in the messsage_counter directory through
-python3 fault_testing.py -bf

-9. Deploy the filter you just built through
-python3 fault_testing.py -df

-10. You can print out the $GATEWAY_URL environment variable, and do
-curl $GATEWAY_URL/productpage
-to see your running application's information.
-In the headers, there should be some extra headers from your filter.